Updated: Feb 23

 Math - Calculus is vital for selective schools as well as for students whose undergraduate program of study will require Calculus in college.
 It is best to get a handle on derivatives and integrals before college starts.

 Foreign Language - Schools that require their students to graduate with a proficiency in a foreign language highly recommend or require 3 or 4 years of a high school language.
 Check out some of these schools and their requirements.
+A student completing all of their foreign language requirements by sophomore year may have difficulty in a 200 level Spanish class.
+Continue foreign language as an upperclassman.

 Yes, students have many tools in their arsenal to showcase their traits of drive, initiative, and intellectual curiosity.
 However, the most important part of their high school body of work is their academic record.
 Check out this roadmap to success worksheet for your high school student.
 Taking easy classes for an A, won't fly.
 Interested in learning more?
 Schedule a free chat with us.